 In recent years, competition in the market for citizenship by investment has become progressively tough.
 Regional neighbors have reviewed their own schemes, and Middle Eastern and European alternatives have appeared with novel investment opportunities.
 Under these conditions, Saint Kitts & Nevis has made considerable reforms to optimize its competitiveness and increase its attractiveness to foreign families (see Caribbean CBI 2025 fee changes).

-The recent revisions target Saint Kitts CBI Dependents, particularly adult children, which many investors had considered limiting compared to competing schemes.
+The recent revisions target Saint Kitts CBI dependents, especially adult children.
+Previously, many investors had viewed this category as more limited compared with competing schemes.
 The revisions raise the age limit of dependent children and abolish the enrolment requirement in full-time studies.

 Evolution of the Saint Kitts & Nevis CBI Program and Saint Kitts CBI Dependents